RohitPawar001/Structures-and-Algorithms/README.md

 <br> the element insertation and deletion done at the same end.
 <br> we can perform two operation in stack ther are <br> 1.push <br> 2.pop

+<h1>Queue</h1>
+A queue in Python is a linear data structure that follows the First In First Out (FIFO) principle, meaning the first element added to the queue will be the first one to be removed.
+Think of it like a line of people waiting for a service, where the person who arrives first is served first.<br>
+There are several ways to implement a queue in Python:<br>
+1.using lists<br>2.using queue.Queue<br>3.using

 <h1>bytearray</h1>
 A binary array in Python typically refers to an array that contains binary data, which is data represented in the form of 0s and 1s.
 There are several ways to work with binary arrays in Python, depending on your specific needs.
 Here are a few common methods:<br>
 1.using numpy <br>2.using array module <br>3.using lists <br>4.using bytearray